-In a recent ecological surveys by the Gloucestershire Wildlife Trust and Woodland Trust, the following trees and shrubs were identified in Sanctuary Wood.
-The survey went on to explain how useful the flora are to various species of birds, mammals and insects, some of which are endangered.
-Sanctuary Wood is home to many different forms of wildlife, but this blog is about the trees and shrubs themselves.
+In a recent ecological survey by the Gloucestershire Wildlife Trust explains how the flora are useful to various species of birds, mammals and insects, some of which are endangered.
+Sanctuary Wood is home to many different forms of wildlife, but this blog is about the trees and shrubs.
 They have been fundamental in the therapy work we do here and people have often asked why they feel better after spending time with the trees.

 If you have ever read the book ‘The Hidden Life of Trees’ by Peter Wohlleben, you will perhaps have more of an appreciation that trees, shrubs and plants are in a social network together.
 If the woods have grown naturally, trees are in multi generational clusters living together, communicating, protecting, supporting and even sharing nutrients who are sick and struggling.
 The Woodland Trust have recently confirmed that Sanctuary Wood has ‘Ancient Woodland Status‘ which explains the energy felt when standing in the wood.
 You are standing with a family who love and care for each other and have done for eons.
 Some people have even opted to spend the night sleeping amongst the trees on our retreats and have had some profound dreams or visions which will be shared on blogs by them in due course.